GoogleChrome/developer.chrome.com/site/en/blog/private-network-access-update/index.md

   to abuse.

 We will not ship the secure context restriction until at least two milestones after WebTransport is fully rolled out.
-This is why the Deprecation Trial is currently planned to expire in Chrome 99.
+The Deprecation Trial will be extended if need be.

 #### Reverse embedding {: #reverse-embedding}